 Technical SEO Audit Checklist for Service Business Websites

-A technical audit should tell you what is blocking rankings, not dump a random spreadsheet of warnings.
-This checklist keeps the work tied to visibility and lead flow.
+A technical audit should tell you what is blocking rankings, not dump a spreadsheet of warnings.
+This checklist keeps the work tied to visibility and leads.

 A technical SEO audit is useful only when it connects crawl issues, page quality, and internal linking to the way a business actually wins leads.
 Service sites do not need endless issue lists.
 They need a clean diagnosis of what is suppressing visibility for money pages.